-The Garage have made a number of leaps forward this year with Artistic Achievements, from Co-Producing our 2nd professional Christmas show My First Panto: Red Riding Hood, where we have increased the run from 12 shows to 54 - a performance designed for toddlers and their families to enjoy together.
-We continue our work supporting (to date) fifteen Grants for The Arts of local companies this financial year, with a further six in the pipeline to complete before year end.
-These include Lamphouse, Chalk Circle Theatre Company, Amy Ollett, Limbik theatre and Legacy.
-We have offered incubation space to a number of local artists to support their development of work such as Neil Paris, Glasshouse, Frozen Light, Haley Matthews and Nick Field, alongside this we have been offering in depth support in project management, marketing, producing and technical management to companies such as Sun Apparatus, Molly Barrett and Caligula Alibi.
-These have resulted in 8 scratch performances and 21 performances programmed across this year, we've been able to support 28 local artists or companies with 560 hours of incubation support to date.
-Alongside our professional programmed performance calendar, we have shown more local artists than ever before.
+The Garage have made a number of leaps forward this year with Artistic Achievements, from Co-Producing our 4th professional Christmas show My First Panto: Rapunzle, where we have increased the run from 80 to 98 performances - a performance designed for toddlers and their families to enjoy together playing to capacity of 76% over the run.
+We have expanded that portfolio of shows to include a circus and Shakespeare which played at The Garage and King's Lynn in Easter and Summer to good reviews.
+We continue our work supporting (to date) 14 Grants for The Arts of local companies this financial year, with a further seven in the pipeline to complete before year end.
+These include Lamphouse, Chalk Circle Theatre Company, Frozen light, Katherine Vince, Limbik theatre.
+We have offered incubation space to a number of local artists to support their development of work such as Glasshouse, Frozen Light, Haley Matthews and Nick Field, alongside this we have been offering in depth support in project management, marketing, producing and technical management to companies such as Sun Apparatus, thisegg and Caligula Alibi.
+These have resulted in 12 scratch performances and 22 performances programmed this year and we have supported 34 local artists or companies with 840 hours of incubation support to date.
+Alongside our professional programmed performance calendar we have shown more local artists than ever before.

-We have been working up our Artistic strategic relationships across the south this year to support our and Adam now sits on the steering group for House theatre.
-We have been capitalising on the Artistic step change moment for us where we have been able to have a reaching impact for many local artists to support and develop new pieces of production, from music, dance and theatre.
-We'll continue to support as many of these to show in local venues as possible supporting the continued work of the Anglian Venue Network to be able to programme local stories and companies; which we know from our own experience sell very well to local audiences.
+We have been working up our artistic strategic relationships across the south this year to support our programme and the Executive Director sits on the steering group for House theatre.
+We have been capitalising on the artistic step change moment in our artistic policy.
+This has had an impact for many local artists who have developed new pieces of production in music, dance and theatre.
+We will continue to support as many of these as possible to show in local venues which in turn supports the continued work of the Anglian Venue Network to be able to programme local stories and companies; which we know from our own experience sell very well to local audiences.

-We have been able to grow our support for pre-professional artists by opening up our foundation HNC course to support young people, college leavers and those returning to education.
+We have been able to grow our support for pre-professional artists by expanding our foundation HNC course to support young people, college leavers and those returning to education.
 This programme is led by our new faculty of artists who are working with our first cohort of 8 learners and supporting them to progress to the vocational schools and other HE institutions.
 This programme fuses our work with young and emerging artists and supporting young people to progress in the arts.
+Our new MA was validated in December 2019 and we'll commence delivery of MA Performing Art Enterprise in September 2020.

-With our Strand C funding from Youth Music we've been able to work with 16 partner organisations and consortia, to date, engaged in projects and CPD activity; this is 44 practitioners that we have reached and supported.
+With our Strand B funding from Youth Music we've been able to work with 14 partner organisations and consortia to date, engaged in projects and CPD activity; this is 44 practitioners that we have reached and supported.
 We are forecasting to spend £154,000 to support this range of activity across our area supporting a musically inclusive England.
 Local and grass roots musicians have benefitted from CPD, shared practice and employment opportunities, with the chance to develop new and innovative music offers for CYP.